spring-projects/spring-net/readme.txt

-THE SPRING.NET FRAMEWORK, Release 1.3.1  (December 10, 2010)
+THE SPRING.NET FRAMEWORK, Release 1.3.2  (April 1, 2011)
 --------------------------------------------------------------------
 http://www.springframework.net/

 1. INTRODUCTION

-The 1.3.1 release of Spring.NET contains
+The 1.3.2 release of Spring.NET contains

      * A full featured Inversion of Control container
      * An Aspect Oriented Programming framework